Healthy Homes Assessment Melling

 Melling Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory throughout Melling and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory to all Melling and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove conformance with all Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records of their conformance with all Healthy Homes Standard that apply or will be in force throughout the tenancy period of their rental properties.

-• Private landlords and property managers are required to make sure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

 Beginning 1 July 2023